AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/creating-a-smart-list/define-smart-list-filters.md

    >**Reminder**
    >
    >
-   >You may be storing both&nbsp;**California**&nbsp;and&nbsp;**CA**.
-In order to filter for both values and include *all *people from California, learn how to&nbsp; [add multiple values to a smart list filter](../../../../product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/add-multiple-values-to-a-smart-list-filter.md).
+   >You may be storing both **California** and **CA**.
+In order to filter for both values and include *all *people from California, learn how to  [add multiple values to a smart list filter](../../../../product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/add-multiple-values-to-a-smart-list-filter.md).

 1. Pick the **greater than** operator and enter **50**.